meyywwg/tds_project1/README.md

 5. **Rate Limiting**:
    - To avoid hitting API rate limits, a `time.sleep(1)` call is included after each request.
 This ensures that there is a one-second pause between requests.

-## Running the Script

-To execute the scraping process, simply run the script.
-It will create two CSV files (`users.csv` and `repositories.csv`) containing the scraped data.
-Ensure that you have the required permissions for the GitHub API and a valid API token.

-## Important Considerations

-- **API Rate Limits**: Be aware of GitHub's API rate limits, especially if you are scraping large amounts of data.
-You may need to manage your token usage to avoid being temporarily blocked.
-- **Data Quality**: The quality of the data depends on the completeness of the users' profiles on GitHub.
-Some fields may be missing, such as email addresses or bios.

-## Conclusion

-This script provides a simple and effective way to gather data on GitHub users and their repositories, focusing on developers in specific locations with a minimum follower count.
-It can be customized further for various parameters as needed.